sergio78180/centreon/doc/en/user/configuration/10advanced_configuration/01macros.rst

 *       The standard macro $CONTACTEMAIL$ makes reference to the e-mail address of the contact who uses the command of notification
 *       The  environment macro $CONTACTEMAIL:merethis$ returns the e-mail address of the user: “merethis”

-The complete documentation on macros “on demand” is available at this address: Macro list `Liste des macros <http://nagios.sourceforge.net/docs/3_0/macrolist.html>`_.
+The complete documentation on macros “on demand” is available at this address: Macro list `macro list <http://nagios.sourceforge.net/docs/3_0/macrolist.html>`_.

 .. note::
    The use of these macros is not recommended because the search for a value of a setting of an object from another object is a consumer in terms of resources.